Hatchpad/restmon/README.md

 Person.find(query)
 .sort({'lastName,-firstName'})    // string representation of sort
 .limit(2)
-.before(lastPersonCursor)         // use of "after"
+.before(lastPersonCursor)         // use of "before"
 .since(asOf)
 .exec(function(err, response) {
   // will only return objects that are new or have been updated